Salary sacrifice is an especially tax-efficient way for you to make pension contributions. See how you may be able to

 - If your employer is providing you with life cover, this is usually worked out as a multiple of your salary.
 Your employer may provide less life cover if you sacrifice some of your salary.

-- If you are in a Defined Benefit scheme and you leave the scheme in the first two years, then you may not be able to receive a refund of your contributions as any salary sacrifice contributions would count as employer contributions (this also applies to trust based Defined Contribution scheme membership started on or after 1 October 2015.)
+- If you join a Defined Benefit scheme and you leave the scheme in the first two years, then you may not be able to receive a refund of your contributions as any salary sacrifice contributions would count as employer contributions.
+If you join a Defined Contribution scheme and you leave it after more than 30 days membership you won’t have the option of a refund and the contributions will remain in the pot for your retirement.

 - Your lower salary may affect the amount of money you are able to borrow for a mortgage.
 Mortgage lenders usually calculate how much you can borrow as a multiple of your salary, although your employer may agree to state your original salary when they supply a mortgage reference.